soferreira/AI-in-Production-Guide/chapters/chapter_02_charting_course_ideation_goal_setting.md

 ## Azure AI Services and Project Ideation

-- **Comprehensive Overview of Azure AI Services**: ["Azure AI Services - Microsoft Learn"](https://learn.microsoft.com/azure/ai/) offers a detailed look into Azure AI services' role in the rapid creation of intelligent applications, covering natural language processing, search, monitoring, and decision-making applications.
+- **Comprehensive Overview of Azure AI Services**: ["Azure AI Services - Microsoft Learn"](https://learn.microsoft.com/en-us/azure/ai-services/) offers a detailed look into Azure AI services' role in the rapid creation of intelligent applications, covering natural language processing, search, monitoring, and decision-making applications.

-- **Building Responsible AI Solutions with Azure**: The article ["Azure AI Services for Intelligent Apps"](https://azure.microsoft.com/services/ai/) discusses Azure AI's capabilities in quickly building responsible AI solutions.
+- **Building Responsible AI Solutions with Azure**: The article ["Azure AI Services for Intelligent Apps"](https://azure.microsoft.com/en-us/products/ai-services/) discusses Azure AI's capabilities in quickly building responsible AI solutions.
 It highlights Azure's suite of customizable AI tools and models for modernizing business processes and fostering innovation.

-- **Real-World Applications of Azure AI**: The ["Microsoft Azure Blog about Generative AI"](https://azure.microsoft.com/blog/welcome-to-the-generative-ai-era/) offers insights into how companies use Azure AI to enhance customer experiences and optimize business processes, showcasing practical examples of its application in various industries.

-- **Generative AI Era Insights from Microsoft Azure**: ["Welcoming the Generative AI Era"](https://azure.microsoft.com/blog/welcome-to-the-generative-ai-era/) discusses generative AI's transformative role in automating content generation and enhancing quality, underlining the capabilities of Azure OpenAI Service.
+- **Real-World Applications of Azure AI**: The ["Microsoft Azure Blog about Generative AI"](https://azure.microsoft.com/en-us/blog/welcoming-the-generative-ai-era-with-microsoft-azure/) offers insights into how companies use Azure AI to enhance customer experiences and optimize business processes, showcasing practical examples of its application in various industries.
+It discusses generative AI's transformative role in automating content generation and enhancing quality, underlining the capabilities of Azure OpenAI Service.

 ## Risk Assessment and Mitigation Strategies